sir-braz/TaskApi/README.md

 - [x] Create a base project with Spring Initializr.
 - [x] Configure the project with the necessary dependencies.
 - [x] Implement the core entities (Task).
-- [ ] Implement unit tests for API endpoints.
 - [x] Develop the controller, service, and repository layers.
-- [ ] Implement pagination and sorting.
 - [x] Complete API documentation.